uri-templates/uritemplate-py/README.rst

 Requirements
 ------------

-uritemplate requires Python version ??? and simplejson to be installed.
+uritemplate requires Python 2.5+ and simplejson to be installed.

 License